 I called him every Saturday to give him a quick report of our life in New York and have him talk to the kids.
 Gradually, I got more than silence out of him as I’d sign off with my quick “I love you Dad.”
 Sometimes I’d hear “That’s nice” and once —miracle of miracles —he even muttered, “Me, too” as he hung up.
 I sat there grinning long after the line was dead!”

 But the real gift came when we called him on Christmas Eve, 1988.
-I signed off with my usual, “I love you” and to my great surprise, he answered, “I love you, too” as he hung up.
+I signed off with my usual, “I love you.”
+To my great surprise, he answered, “I love you, too” as he hung up.
 Jay and Holly raced me from their extensions in the bedroom and basement.
 “Mom!
 He said it!
 He finally said it!”
 And the three of us celebrated with a big family hug.

 THE BEST EXAMPLE